smirarab/ASTRAL/README.template.md

 - The rest of this README file
 - **Our [tutorial](astral-tutorial.md)**.
+- For practical tips on using ASTRAL, including on how to prepare input and interpret output, see [this paper](https://arxiv.org/pdf/1904.03826.pdf).
-- The chapter of Siavash Mirarab's dissertation that describes ASTRAL in detail is provided [here](thesis-astral.pdf).'
+- The chapter of Siavash Mirarab's dissertation that describes ASTRAL in detail is provided [here](thesis-astral.pdf).
 - Publications shown above have scientific details
 - A [developer guide](developer-guide.md).